 AWS Bedrock Llama3 Integration with Orkes Conductor

-4. Set access limits to the AI model to govern which applications or groups can use them.
+- Set access limits to the AI model to govern which applications or groups can use it.

 Step 1: Get the AWS Bedrock Llama3 credentials

-To integrate AWS Bedrock Llama3 with Orkes Conductor, retrieve the following credentials from your AWS account:
+To integrate AWS Bedrock Llama3 with Orkes Conductor, retrieve one of the following credential sets from your AWS account, depending on how you choose to connect to Conductor:

 Step 2: Add an integration for AWS Bedrock Llama3